For as long as I can remember, when I asked my Dad how his day was, he would respond in a weary tone, “busy”.

 Maybe not everything on my list is really that critical.
 Perhaps no one would suffer, or even notice, if I didn’t do them.
 Maybe my time would be better invested somewhere else at this stage.

-So, my new mindset is: I have enough time for the important things.
-What would be the best use of my time right now?
+Instead of thinking I don’t have enough time, I now believe I have enough time for the important things.
+I constantly ask myself “what would be the best use of my time right now?”

 How helpful is your mindset regarding time?

 Your mindset around time is so important, and we need to use the time we do have effectively.
 I love practical tips that make me feel saner, so here are 25 time saving tips for you!

 1. Menu plan – every weekend, I menu plan for the week ahead.
 My menu is written on my noticeboard in the kitchen, including who is in for dinner each night (important for our busy young adults) and who is cooking (when it’s not me).